Compare any two graphics cards:

 OpenGL Version OpenGL 4.3 OpenGL 4.6

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
-This is worked out by multiplying the total amount of texture units by the core speed of the chip.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
+This figure is calculated by multiplying the total number of texture units by the core speed of the chip.
 The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+It is measured in millions of texels applied per second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly write to its local memory in one second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel output rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly record to its local memory per second - measured in millions of pixels per second.
+The number is calculated by multiplying the number of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel fill rate also depends on many other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices